o-ran-sc/sim-o1-interface/docs/overview.rst

     - **controller-protocol** - SDN controller protocol (http/https)
     - **controller-ip** - the IP address of the ODL based SDN controller where the simulated devices can be mounted.
 Both IPv4 and IPv6 are supported
     - **controller-port** - the port of the ODL based SDN controller
+    - **controller-netconf-call-home-ip** - the IP address of the ODL based SDN controller where the simulated devices can Call Home via the NETCONF Call Home feature.
     - **controller-netconf-call-home-port** - the NETCONF Call Home port of the ODL based SDN controller
     - **controller-username** - the username to be used when connecting to the ODL based SDN controller
     - **controller-password** - the password to be used when connecting to the ODL based SDN controller